IterativeStatistics/BasicIterativeStatistics/README.md

 - Shifted mean (see example [here](./tests/unit/test_IterativeMean.py))

+*About the Iterative higher-order moments* The iterative higher order moments are available as `IterativeMoments` and permit a user to compute higher-order moments up to the 4th order (including skewness and kurtosis).
+The implementation follows [[5]](#5),

+!!! danger "Beware of 4th order"
+    The 4th order (kurtosis) does not pass our tests comparing to Scipy non-iterative Kurtosis calculations.
+While this is something to beware of, we also test the popular library OpenTurns, which also fails to pass the same test and uses the same equation as us.
+Follow discussion [here](https://github.com/openturns/openturns/issues/2345).

 ### Fault-Tolerance
 For each statistics class, we implement a **save_state()** and **load_from_state()** methods to respectively save the current state and create a new object of type IterativeStatistics from a state object (a python dictionary).